Using the AUA CPD Framework through the employee lifecycle

 Michael Monaghan at LJMU has created some interactive resources which he has kindly agreed to share with others across the sector.
 We hope you find them helpful for engaging colleagues in working with the Framework.

 You can download the activities and instructions by clicking on the links below:

 Building Behaviours: This game is a great tool for introducing colleagues to the CPD Framework.

 Behaviour Insights: This game encourages more in-depth reflection on the behaviours within the Framework, at an individual, team and organisational level.
 This game may need some slight adaptation if you wish to incorporate your own institutional values.

-If you have any questions about using these resources, please do not hesitate to contact Jo Forsyth, Professional Development Officer.
+If you have any questions about using these resources, please do not hesitate to contact Jo Forsyth, Professional Development Manager.

 To put all of these things in place, the organisation needs to build them into its own infrastructure.
 The AUA Mark of Excellence is a way for organisations to review how systematically the Framework is being deployed and to continuously improve how it’s used.